-Chapter 9.
-Economic Development

-or planned rail lines.
-This approach ensures that sensitive land uses, such as residential developments and senior facilities, are protected from potential noise impacts, thus improving the overall living conditions for residents.

-Goal ED-1: Cumulative growth that provides net fiscal gains to the City.
+General Plan Policy Consistency Statement Goal ED-1: Cumulative growth that provides net fiscal gains to the City.
 Policy ED-1.4: Identify and pursue categories of resident retail demands, which are not being met within the City.
 Consistent.
-The General Plan and Zoning Code Amendments including the HIOs and affordable housing initiatives are consistent with Policy ED-1.4 by promoting mixed-use developments that can address unmet resident retail demands.
+The General Plan and Zoning Code Amendments including the HIOs and affordable housing initiatives are consistent with Policy ED- 1.4 by promoting mixed-use developments that can address unmet resident retail demands.
 These initiatives encourage integrating commercial spaces within affordable housing projects, creating opportunities for new retail options that cater to the local community's needs, fostering economic growth, and enhancing the convenience of living for residents.

-Goal ED-2: Encouragement and facilitation of activities that expand the City's revenue base.
+Goal ED-2: Encouragement and facilitation of ac tivities that expand the City's revenue base.
 Policy ED-2.1: Encourage a broad range of business uses that provide employment at all income levels and that make a positive contribution to the City's tax base.
 Consistent.
 The General Plan and Zoning Code Amendments including the HIOs and affordable housing initiatives align with Policy ED-2.1 by promoting mixed-use developments that incorporate business uses, providing employment opportunities across various income levels.
 These initiatives support a diverse economic environment while contributing positively to the City's tax base through increased commercial activity and development, helping to create a balanced and thriving community.
 Policy ED-2.2: Encourage opportunities for mixed-use, office, manufacturing, and retail development that respond to market and community needs in terms of size, location, and cost.
 Consistent.
-The General Plan and Zoning Code Amendments including the HIOs and affordable housing initiatives are consistent with Policy ED-2.2 by supporting the development of mixeduse projects that combine residential, office, retail, and other business uses.
-These developments respond to market demands and community needs by offering affordable housing options, while also creating opportunities for economic growth appropriate locations.
-This approach fosters sustainable communities vibrant. with accessible employment and commercial opportunities.
+The General Plan and Zoning Code Amendments including the HIOs and affordable housing initiatives are consistent with Policy ED- 2.2 by supporting the development of mixed- use projects that combine residential, office, retail, and other business uses.
+These developments respond to market demands and community needs by offering affordable housing options, while also creating opportunities for economic growth in appropriate locations.
+This approach fosters vibrant, sustainable communities with accessible employment and commercial opportunities.
 Policy ED-2.4: Encourage new development along highly visible corridors that is pedestrian oriented and includes a mixture of retail, residential, and office uses.
 Consistent.
-The General Plan and Zoning Code Amendments including the HIOs and affordable housing initiatives are consistent with Policy ED-2.4 by promoting new mixed-use developments along highly visible corridors.
+The General Plan and Zoning Code Amendments including the HIOs and affordable housing initiatives are consistent with Policy ED- 2.4 by promoting new mixed-use developments along highly visible corridors.
 These developments incorporate pedestrian-friendly